benetech/Accessible-Interactives-Dev/UtteranceQueue/README.md

 In an accessible interactive web application, it is conceivable that a single interaction can trigger many updates at once.
 It is also likely that clients will want to control the order in which alerts are announced.
-Simply triggering a change to content of an HTML element with the "aria-live" attribute is insufficient because aria-live behavior (specifically queuing) is inconsistent across various user agents.
+Simply triggering a change to content of an HTML element with the "aria-live" attribute is insufficient because aria-live behavior (specifically queing) is inconsistent across various user agents.
-There is no specification for order, queueu or priority (beyond 'polite', and 'assertive' aria-live attributes).
+There is no specification for order, queue or priority (beyond 'polite', and 'assertive' aria-live attributes).

 The UtteranceQueue is an attempt to solve this, by providing a way to order alerts, and queue multiple many alerts if it is important that they all be heard.
 The queue uses an event system - whenever an utterance is ready to be